justinltodd/security-interview-questions/README.md

 56. Can you explain the difference between a packet filtering firewall and a application layer firewall?

 57. What are the layers of the OSI model?

+57. How would traceroute help you find out where a breakdown in communication is?
+    * Traceroute uses the TTL field in an IP header of a packet to determine how many "hops" a packet as traversed through a network.
+An analyst would be able to determine if a packet was dropped, where transmission lagged and possibly identify an anomalous route that might signal DNS poisoning/spoofying.

 ## Security Leadership